mmbman/Katagiri/1980-07-11-Karma-As-Energy-Emptiness.md

 *[Tape change.]*

 Red means the ovum of the mother, and white means the sperm of the father.
 So he says, “The two droplets, red and white, of your parents...”
-That means Dogen Zenji understands the human body and mind.
+That means Dōgen Zenji understands the human body and mind.
 Everyone knows what is *I* in that way: *I* is a person who has skin, muscle, bones, marrow, and hair, et cetera, and comes from parents.
 And also, how can we first be present in the mothers’ womb?
 That is two droplets, the ovum and the father’s sperm; this is the first feature of being, you can come into this world.
-This is not only Dogen’s way, this is a very natural, physiological, biological point of view we can understand.
+This is not only Dōgen’s way, this is a very natural, physiological, biological point of view we can understand.

-But Dogen’s understanding is not the usual understanding, this is a deep understanding, that’s why next it says, all “are empty from the beginning to end.”
+But Dōgen’s understanding is not the usual understanding, this is a deep understanding, that’s why next it says, all “are empty from the beginning to end.”
 Skin, muscle, bone, ovum and sperm, parents, are exactly empty from the beginning to end.
-That is Dogen’s understanding.
+That is Dōgen’s understanding.

 I told you a few minutes ago, karma is [stored] at the bottom of the human body, human mind.
 This karma is really connected with consciousness – *vijñāna* – and also the human body, because consciousness is the mainspring to get into the gate of the human world, name and form.
 That is the human body, and the six consciousnesses, et cetera.
 So karma is not a psychological entity.
 Karma is really consciousness, vijñāna, *and also* karma is really the human body, closely related.
 So if we want to know karma, we have to know the human body.
 If we want to know the human body, we have to know consciousness, vijñāna.
 Vijñāna and the human body are exactly the same.